The Amazon Fire TV Stick 4K is the third version of Amazon's popular streaming dongle, which has been updated to support 4K viewing.

-Now in its third generation, the Amazon Fire TV Stick has been updated to support 4K content, and like the previous model, boasts an 802.11ac Wi-Fi chip and a 1.7GHz quad-core processor - but buying one still won’t break the bank at under $50.
+It's pretty similar to the second gen Fire TV Stick, which boasts an 802.11ac Wi-Fi chip and a 1.7GHz quad-core processor – but buying one of these 4K-enabled streamers still won’t break the bank at under $50.

-While Amazon has rectified some of the issues we had with the previous model, a few small niggling problems still remain that make the experience less than perfect – still, it’s not far off.
+Amazon has rectified some of the issues we had with the previous Fire TV Stick model.
+But a few small, niggling problems remain that made our experience with the device less-than-perfect.
+But, importantly, not far off.

 Since the Fire TV Stick 4K was released, Amazon has made a push into televisions with the unveiling of a number of new Fire TV Edition sets, as well as a new Amazon Fire TV Cube, which is an updated version of its Alexa-enabled hands-free streaming media player, adding Dolby Vision and a few other new features to the mix.

 What's more, you can now even hook up your Amazon Echo speakers with Fire TV devices, to create an immersive home cinema system – totally wireless, and all controllable with voice assistant Alexa.

 [Update: The Amazon Fire TV interface is doubling down on free TV streaming, with a new, dedicated tab for all the content on Fire TV you don't have to pay for.

 Titled simply 'Free', the new tab sits on the Fire TV's navigation bar, collating together the freely available programming in one handy place.

 In a blog post, senior product marketing manager Michael Polin wrote that, "The new Free tab offers customers a single destination to a curated selection from thousands of free movies, TV shows, news, and more."]

 The Amazon Fire TV Stick 4K is available to buy for $49.99 / £49.99, which works out at around AU$68 based on current conversion rates – however, it's not yet available to buy in Australia and there's so far no word on when Amazon will begin selling it in this territory.